lianqiw/maos/docs/20_compile.md

 configure the envirionmental parameters.
 Version 2 and 3 are supported.
 Make sure `pkg-config` is in the `PATH`.

-Now rerun `autogen.sh`, `configure` and `make.
+Now rerun `autogen.sh`, `configure` and `make`.
 Monitor and drawdaemon should appear in `bin` folder now.
 To select gtk version when multiple ones are available:
 ```
 $src_dir/configure --disable-gtk-3 #disables gtk-3
 $src_dir/configure --disable-gtk-2 #disable gtk-2 (gtk-3 is used by default)